Integrating PaperCut with coworking space management software

 |If the coworking space software has its own API, this is possibly simple to implement||Some programming effort is required|

 |Much simpler to implement the PaperCut interface as no calls are required to the web services API|

 Maintain internal user accounts using the web services API

-If your coworking space software supports callouts (for instance when a user account is updated or created) then you can make web services API calls to PaperCut to make the corresponding changes as they occur in space management software.
+If your coworking space software supports callouts (for example, when a user account is updated or created), then you can make web services API calls to PaperCut to make the corresponding changes as they occur in space management software.

-Note on group management: When no LDAP server is used then API calls may be used to manage user groups.
-Note however if the PaperCut server is then connected to LDAP (or AD) group settings will be overwritten by settings from the server.
-Alternatively groups and group membership can be maintained via the additional-groups.txt file — more details here
+Note on group management: When no LDAP server is used, you can use API calls to manage user groups.
+However, if the PaperCut server is then connected to LDAP, AD or a custom sync program at a later date, the new account source will overwrite the group settings.
+Alternatively you can maintain groups and group membership via the additional-groups.txt file — more details here

 Keywords: integration, technical integration, coworking